Palestinians say Israeli troops fired at people seeking food. Israel says scene was deadly stampede

 He said Israeli troops opened fire on the crowd as people pulled boxes of flour and canned goods off the trucks, causing the Palestinians to scatter, with some hiding under cars.
 After the shooting stopped, people went back to the trucks, and the soldiers opened fire again.
 He was shot in the leg and fell over, and then a truck ran over his leg as it sped off, he said.

-At least 112 people were killed, Health Ministry spokesman Ashraf al-Qidra said.
-The Health Ministry described it as a “massacre.”
+At least 112 people were killed, Gaza Health Ministry spokesman Ashraf al-Qidra said.
+The ministry described it as a “massacre” and said more than 700 others were injured.

 Saudi Arabia, Egypt, and Jordan accused Israel of targeting civilians in the incident.
 In separate statements, they called for increased safe passages for humanitarian aid.
 They also urged the international community to take decisive action to pressure Israel to abide by international law and to reach an agreement for an immediate cease-fire.